cosmos72/schemesh/README.md

 Schemesh is a fusion between a Unix shell and a Lisp REPL - Chez Scheme REPL, to be exact.

-It supports familiar POSIX shell syntax for starting commands, including redirections, pipelines, job concatenation with && ||, groups surrounded by { }, and managing foreground/background jobs.
+It supports interactive line editing and familiar POSIX shell syntax for starting commands, including redirections, pipelines, job concatenation with && ||, groups surrounded by { }, and managing foreground/background jobs.

 For scripting and serious programming, it completely replaces the clumsy scripting language of a traditional shell (yes, the author has opinions) with a full-featured Lisp REPL.